Parents furious son named 'Most Likely to Bomb the US'

 PEORIA, Arizona --An Arizona teen's parents are furious their son was named "Most Likely to Bomb the U.S."

-School officials say the eighth grader wrote that comment about himself in the yearbook, but his parents say they can't believe the school still printed the comment.
+School officials say the eighth grader wrote that comment about himself in the yearbook, but his parents say they can't believe the school still printed it.

-"I looked down and read, most likely to bomb the U.S. and I just sat there for a second and thought, no way.
-This is not happening," Bree Brown told ABC15.
+"I looked down and read, 'most likely to bomb the U.S.,' and I just sat there for a second and thought, no way, this is not happening," Bree Brown told ABC15.

 Bree's husband, Kian, said he thought it was a joke and didn't believe it.

-Bree and Kian are wondering how something like this was actually published with no oversight from the school.
+Now, they are wondering how something like this was actually published with no oversight from the school.

-School officials told ABC15 that they are investigating the incident and released the following the statement:
+School officials told ABC15 they are investigating the incident and released the following the statement:

 Statement from Principal Deb Hofmeier: